dailystory/docs/articles/push-notifications/index.md

 Finally, Save the Push Notification.

-Once the Push Notification is saved you can also [schedule when](#send-a-push-notification) and to whom the Push Notification will be sent to.
-The Push Notification will also be available to add to a campaign's workflow.
+Once the Push Notification is saved you can also [schedule when](#send-a-push-notification) and to whom the Push Notification is sent to.
+The Push Notification is also now available to add to a campaign's workflow.

 ## Edit a Push Notification
 To edit a Push Notification navigate to Content > Push Notifications and click the Push Notification you want to edit.

 ![All Push Notifications](/articles/push-notifications/push-04.png "All Push Notifications")

+This will open the Edit Push Notification screen.
+This screen is nearly identical to the Create Push Notification screen.

 > If you edit the content of a scheduled Push Notification, the scheduled Push Notification will use your new content.